 On October 5, 2001, a jury returned a verdict in favor of the defendants in Tompkin v.
 Brown & Williamson Tobacco Corp., et al., a conventional product liability case in the United States District Court for the Northern District of Ohio.
 Lorillard is a defendant in the case.
 Plaintiff has filed a motion for new trial.
-The court has not ruled on the motion for new trial.
+As of November 6, 2001, the court had not ruled on the motion for new trial.